 The endocrine system is a group of glands that regulate body functions including growth, puberty, energy level, urine production, and stress response.
-Glands of the endocrine system include the pituitary, hypothalamus, thyroid, pancreas, adrenal, ovaries (in females), and testes (in males).
+Glands of the endocrine system include the pituitary, hypothalamus, thyroid, pancreas, adrenal, ovaries, and testes.
 The hypothalamus and pituitary are sometimes called the "master glands" because they control many of the other glands in the endocrine system.
-Unfortunately, some treatments given for childhood cancer can damage the hypothalamus and pituitary gland, resulting in a variety of problems.
+Unfortunately, some treatments given for childhood cancer can damage the endocrine system, resulting in a variety of problems.